foundations of moral and spiritual courage.

 The Project includes:

-- Student fellowships for young scholars working in philosophy, theology, and psychology
+- Fellowships for young scholars working in philosophy, theology, and psychology

 - Lectures by internationally renowned experts in diverse fields